babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

    re-reads o[name] (same value on a stable object; divergence would need a side-effecting accessor named like a method, which real code never has).
 Error parity verified. `:iget` field access was already direct.
-10. **Skip the loop scaffold for non-recurring bodies**: every template emits `r: for(;;){ ... }`, the recur-sentinel handling and the loop-head interrupt check, even for straight-line bodies (the common case).
-A `recur` targeting THIS frame is detectable at compile time (loop* makes its own frame, so only self-tail-recursion counts); when absent, emit the body directly with no loop label, no `for(;;)`, no sentinel checks.
-Payoff is mostly generated-code size (helps every non-recursive fn) plus a simpler tail-escape path; runtime gain is small (V8 handles a one-iteration loop well).
-Cheap to add.
+10. **Skip the loop scaffold for non-recurring bodies**: REJECTED after measurement.
+The idea: every template emits `r: for(;;){ ... }` plus a loop-head interrupt check `if(INT!==null)INT();` even for straight-line bodies, so a body with no `recur` targeting this frame could emit directly.
+Measured on all three axes and it buys nothing: runtime is free (V8 optimizes the one-iteration loop and the predicted `INT!==null` branch away; isolated `x+1` body 199 vs 207ms), compile time is identical within noise (20k `new Function`: 102-105 vs 96-111ms, no consistent ordering), and the 35 bytes/template of extra source are discarded after compile.
+The interrupt check specifically could be compile-time elided when the ctx has no interrupt-fn (known at analysis) but that measured the same.
+Not worth the emitter complexity.

 ## CLJS gotchas hit (worth remembering)